Your Repo. Your Results.¶

 - The codebase is genuinely well-structured

 None of these invalidate the tool.
 Small repos simply have less surface for structural drift to develop.
-Try it on a larger project.
+Try it on a larger project — or run the full local analysis.

 5. What if drift found something real?¶